Lafayette River

-The Lafayette River, earlier known as Tanner's Creek, is a 6.2 mi tidal estuary which empties into the Elizabeth River just south of Sewell's Point near its mouth at Hampton Roads, which in turn empties into the southern end of Chesapeake Bay in southeast Virginia in the United States.
+The Lafayette River, earlier known as Tanner's Creek, is a 6.2 mi tidal estuary which empties into the Elizabeth River just south of Sewell's Point near its mouth at Hampton Roads, which in turn empties into the southern end of the Chesapeake Bay in southeast Virginia in the United States.
 It is entirely located in the city of Norfolk, Virginia.

 History

 The small river was initially known as Tanner's Creek.
 At the time of the arrival of the English colonists in 1607, the area around the creek was inhabited by the Chesepians, a group of eastern-Algonquian speaking Native Americans (American Indian) affiliated with the Powhatan Confederacy.
 The main village of the Chesepians was called Skicoak, believed to have been located along Tanner's Creek.

 As the British Colony of Virginia expanded, the Native Americans were overwhelmed, initially moving further inland.
 In 1634, the original eight shires of Virginia (counties) were formed, and the area of Tanner's Creek was designated as within Elizabeth River Shire.
 (Despite popular misconception that the namings were related Queen Elizabeth I, both Elizabeth River Shire and the Elizabeth River were named to honor Princess Elizabeth Stuart, the daughter of King James I of England.
 She was the sister of the ill-fated Prince Henry and his younger brother Prince Charles, who later ascended to the throne as King Charles I).
 The naming of Tanner's Creek and Tanner's Point at its confluence with the Elizabeth River each derived from one of the early settler's and adjacent landowners, Daniel Tanner.